Security-Onion-Solutions/securityonion-docs/oidc.rst

 .. note::

     Authentication relates to obtaining access to a system, whereas authorization relates to permissions a user has within the system.
 While *authentication* settings of OIDC users should not be managed within SOC, *authorization* settings can be managed within SOC for OIDC users.
-See the :ref:`Roles` section above for more information about granting roles to OIDC users.
+See the *Roles* section above for more information about granting roles to OIDC users.

 OIDC Self Service
 -----------------